Introduction

 | ID | Name | Status | Networks | Image Name |

-If the command is successfull, then you can update the
+If the command is successful, then you can update the

 file, it is necessary to source this file again to update the